Zach Colman (00:00):

 Zach Colman (11:43):

 My son, we, we, he’s about, he’s almost two right now.
 And, and just to get out of the house, we go to Sonic to get him, get him fries.
 And I’m, I’m, I’m total keto now myself.
-So, you know, I’m, I’m fries are my weakness.
-And so it’s, it’s it’s I know what you mean by challenge, you would definitely have more of that athletic background cause you focus in the sport and you really had to have that mentality me right now.
+So fries are my weakness.
+And so it’s, it’s I know what you mean by challenge, you would definitely have more of that athletic background cause your focus in the sport and you really had to have that mentality me right now.
 For instance, one of the reasons I got into growing with athletes is because I saw such a connection between the digital marketing world and how to grow a business.
 Very similar to how you, as an athlete, have to be rigorous about certain things and take one step at a time and take the next challenge and learn from your mistakes.
-And that’s why I, I, I pushed to this, but food is a huge thing for me too.
+And that’s why I, I, I pushed to this, but the food is a huge thing for me too.